The Best Way to Clean an Oven (+ Natural Oven Cleaner)

 The Big Reveal…

-Finally, I wiped with a natural bristle brush and some microfiber cloths and it looked like a brand-new oven!
+I made a concentrated mixture of the Branch Basics concentrate and sprayed it on the oven.
+I watched in amazement as the cooked-on junk melted off the sides and bottom.
+After a quick wipe with a brush and some microfiber cloths and it looked like a brand-new oven!
 It definitely beat the baking soda method.

 A DIY Diva Gives In…

-After that you’d better believe I bought a 5-gallon pail of their concentrate and it should last us years ?
+After that, you’d better believe I bought a 5-gallon pail of their concentrate that will last for years.

-If like me you could use something that makes cleaning a little easier and more enjoyable, Branch Basics extended a discount to Wellness Mama readers: use the code MAMA15 at this link for 15% off a starter kit for first-time customers.
+If like me you could use something that makes cleaning a little easier and more enjoyable, Branch Basics has a discount for Wellness Mama readers.
+Use the code WELLNESSMAMA at this link for 15% off a starter kit for first-time customers.

-Of course, I still use and love my tried-and-true DIY natural cleaning recipes which are often cheaper and always on hand.
-Still, who doesn’t need a little shortcut now and then?
-Plus, Branch Basics was started by a mom who needed natural and safe solutions for home cleaning.
+I’ll admit that I don’t pull out my DIY cleaners as much anymore now that I have natural, pre-made ones that work.
+Who doesn’t need a little shortcut now and then?
+Plus, Branch Basics was started by a mom who needed natural and safe cleaning solutions.
 (Sounds familiar!)
-Hear the whole fascinating story in this Wellness Mama podcast.
+Hear the story in this Wellness Mama podcast.

 How do you clean your oven without harsh chemicals?
 Have you found a natural oven cleaner that works for you?
 Share your tips below!